sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

-# Configure Sourcegraph with Kubernetes
+# [Deprecated] Configure Sourcegraph with Kubernetes

 > WARNING: This guide applies exclusively to a Kubernetes deployment **without** Helm.
 If using Helm, please go to [Configuration in the Helm guide](helm.md#configuration).
 > If you have not deployed Sourcegraph yet, it is higly recommended to use Helm as it simplifies the configuration and greatly simplifies the later upgrade process.
 See our [Helm guide](helm.md) for more information.